Agriculture, Environment, and Biodiversity Division (AEB)

 - Innovation and Development in Agriculture and Food (INNOVATION)

-- Technologies and methods for tomorrow's agriculture (ITAP)
+- Technologies and Methods for the Agriculture of Tomorrow (ITAP)

 - Laboratory of Environmental Biotechnology (LBE)